Responsibilities of an Estate Trustee

 - Trustees act jointly and severally.
 The act of commission or omission by one trustee would affect the other trustee as well, unless the trustee who acted recklessly had acted on his own without consulting the other trustees.

-- If a lay-trustee is appointed, this trustee should have his own estate planning done to include trustee-succession instruction, just in case he dies before discharging the trusteeship duty.
+- If a lay-trustee is appointed, this trustee should have his/her own estate planning done to include trustee-succession instruction, just in case he/she dies before discharging the trusteeship duty.

 - The estate trustee should be reasonably compensated financially.